jezebelatucsd/cse15l-lab-reports/lab-report-1.md

 * Optimizing Remote Running
-> Used key strokes as possible to run the program as few.
-One line consisted of running and compiling the WhereAmI.java file.
+> At end of an **ssh** command, write a command in quotation marks to directly run it on the remote server, then use exit command or Ctrl+D. One line consisted of running and compiling the WhereAmI.java file.
 ![Image](https://github.com/jezebelatucsd/cse15l-lab-reports/blob/main/Screen%20Shot%202022-04-08%20at%2011.40.38%20AM.png)